GinoRaaijmakers/MachineLearning/README.md

 These delfi scripts are edited for the Cristiano dataset.
 While running the original scripts with the original dataset some problems occured, which are fixed in these scripts.

 # Error with delfi scripts Cristiano
-In the 04 delfi script the script gives the followinf error message:
+In the 04 delfi script the script gives the following error message:

     Error: `by` can't contain join column `sample` which is missing from LHS
     Backtrace: